21BEC/Degen_Badge/README.md

 - Tokens can be transferred to other addresses by calling the transferTokens function, specifying the recipient's address and the number of tokens to transfer.

 - The contract provides a get balance function to check the balance of tokens for a specific account.
+- To redeem an item from the store first, we need to add the items to the store with their price
+- after that redeem them but before redeeming make sure you have the sufficient token in your wallet.

+## Contribution

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](https://choosealicense.com/licenses/mit/) file for details.